top of page

 What Are GLP-1 Medications?

-GLP-1 receptor agonists are a class of medications originally developed to treat Type 2 diabetes.
+GLP-1 receptor agonists were originally developed to treat Type 2 diabetes.
 Popular options include:

 • Ozempic (semaglutide)